EdwardJR/TENS/README.md

 # TENS
-A simple wave generator for android that I made for by BSC_Project
+A simple wave generator for android that I made for my BSC project